rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Copy
 ----------------------------------------
-**Description:** If text is selected, copy selected text.
-Otherwise, if a word is highlighted, copy that word.
+**Description:** If text is selected, copy the selected text to the clipboard.
+If a word is highlighted, copy that word.
 In all other cases, copy the line under the cursor.

 **Steps:**  Right-click on a selected text and choose ``Copy``